How to Wake Up Early: Training Yourself to Wake Up In The Morning

 - Keep a Consistent Bedtime Routine: Ideally, a bedtime routine helps you wind down so that your body is ready to fall asleep.
 Your routine might include relaxing activities such as taking a warm bath, reading, or meditating.

-- Stick to a Consistent Sleep Schedule: Try to go to sleep and wake up at the same time each, even on the weekends.
+- Stick to a Consistent Sleep Schedule: Try to go to sleep and wake up at the same time, even on the weekends.

 - Exercise Regularly: Exercising several times a week can help you sleep better at night.
 Experts generally recommend avoiding exercise too close to bedtime, as it may make it difficult to fall asleep.